 Abstract´s texts: Justify.

-For papers written in Spanish, two abstracts will be required one in English (restricted) and the other in Spanish.
+For papers written in Spanish (Castle), French, and Portuguese, two abstracts will be required one in English (restricted) and the other in original language.
 Each abstracts will not exceed 250 words.
 For those has been wrote in English, only one abstract is required.

 Five keywords in italics.